kcarnold/cs344/content/home/syllabus.md

 -   *Reflection*: a summary of your learning the past week (private to you and the course staff) *due Wednesday end of day*

     -   Reflections are structured according to the three primary areas discussed in Grading above
     -   Specific prompts will be provided in Moodle, but will generally include what has gone well for your progress in that area (refer to specific evidence), what difficulties you are still facing, and what you want to keep doing or change.

-In the final weeks of the semester, project work will replace many of these elements.
+In the final weeks of the semester, project work will replace many of these elements (see Project below).

 ### Weekly Structure